|

 Ebikes have three classes:

-- Class 2: Throttle only up to 20 mph
+- Class 2: Includes a throttle and limited to 20 mph

-- Class 3: Pedal assistance up to 28 mph
+- Class 3: Using pedal assistance limited to 28 mph *

 An ebike can be more than just one class.
 For example, a Class 3 ebike might also be a Class 2 and have a throttle.
 As far as I know, all Class 2 bikes are also Class 1, so they include pedal assistance up to 20 mph.
 Many ebikes come as Class 1 or 2, but can be modified via the (electronic control) console to a Class 3.

 I highly recommend at least a Class 2 (so you have a throttle).
-You still have the Class 1 pedal assistance available but add the throttle feature, as well, if needed.
-There are many times when a throttle is handy, such as to get moving as you get on the bike (this is esepcially handy as ebikes are heavier and a so are a little harder to get moving), if you want to move along but don't want to pedal for a little while, or if you want to stand up while riding over a bumpy patch but also want to keep moving steaily.
-But don't get used to using just the throttle only, as doing so eats up a lot of battery "juice", and then you don't get any exercise!
+You still have the Class 1 pedal assistance available but add the throttle feature, if needed.
+There are many times when a throttle is handy, such as to get moving as you get on the bike (this is especially handy as ebikes are heavier and so are a little harder to get moving), if you want to move along but don't want to pedal for a little while, or if you want to stand up while riding over a bumpy patch but also want to keep moving steadily.
+But don't get used to using just the throttle only, as doing so eats up a lot of battery "juice", and, you don't get any exercise!

 Local laws and ordinances can affect which class of ebikes are allowed and where.In Michigan, for example: